Home

 To see work by my clay students at Tennessee Tech University, go to the Gallery and click on Student Work.
 To see what my clay graduates are doing, scroll to the bottom of the Links page and click on the names.
 To access a large collection of PDF handouts about ceramics and other subjects, go to the Documents and Handouts page.
 Go to that page or click Super-Refined Terra Sigillata to access the PDF of that article.

 The Appalachian Center for Craft is a satellite campus of Tennessee Technological University’s School of Art, Craft & Design, and is one of North America’s premier fine craft studio education facilities.
 The portion of the SAC&D BFA program centered at the Craft Center is unique in its mission to offer the highest quality professional fine craft education in Clay, Glass, Metals, Fibers, and Wood, with emphasis on traditional process in the context of contemporary art and craft.
-The grounds, sales gallery, and exhibition galleries are open seven days a week.
+The grounds, sales gallery, and exhibition galleries are open to the public seven days a week.
 Click on Sales Gallery or Exhibition Galleries for information about what is currently showing.
 To find out more about the Craft Center including the BFA Program in Clay, the Craft Certificate Program, and the Artist in Residence Program, go to the Appalachian Center for Craft webpage.

 For more information, email me or go to the Contact/Information page.